HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/StructureDefinition-ccrr-composition-intro.md

 * Patient: The Patient who is the subject of the closed encounter.
 * Encounter: The Encounter that triggered the report (i.e., closed encounter).
+* Encounter Section: Encounter(s) that contain conditions, staging, procedures and results.
 * Primary Cancer Condition Section: Condition with a category of "encounter-diagnosis" for the closed encounter with a Condition.code value that is on the reportability list.
 All Conditions that do not have a clinicalStatus of inactive can be considered to determine the primary cancer condition along with a verificationStatus of confirmed.
 * Secondary Cancer Condition Section: Condition with a category of "encounter-diagnosis" for the closed encounter with a Condition.code that is present in the Secondary Cancer Disorder Value Set.
 All Conditions that do not have a clinicalStatus of inactive can be considered to determine the secondary cancer condition along with a verificationStatus of confirmed.
-* Cancer Stage Group Section: Observation with the Cancer Stage Group information and a status of final, amended, or corrected.
+* TNM Stage Group Section: Observation with the TNM stage group information having a status of final, amended, or corrected.
 * TNM Primary Tumor Category: Observation with TNM tumor information having a status of final, amended, or corrected.
-* TNM Regional Nodes Category: Observation with TNM Regional Nodes information having a status of final, amended, or corrected.
+* TNM Regional Nodes Category: Observation with TNM regional nodes information having a status of final, amended, or corrected.
-* TNM Distant Metastases Category: Observation with TNM Metastases information having a status of final, amended, or corrected.
+* TNM Distant Metastases Category: Observation with TNM metastases information having a status of final, amended, or corrected.
 * Radiotherapy Course Summary Section: Procedures with the radiotherapy course summary information having a status of completed, not-done, stopped, entered-in-error, unknown and a category of 108290001-Radiation Oncology and/or Radiotherapy (Procedure).
 * Problems Section: Underlying medical conditions and active problems.
 All Conditions that do not have a clinicalStatus of inactive and verificationStatus of confirmed.
 * Allergies Section: Allergies associated with the patient with status of active and verification status of confirmed.